top of page

 Kerry Howley’s journey through the “deep state” – And why we should follow along

-A subtle yet vibrantly pink cover wraps around a 2023, hard-bound book.
-A white, shadow-like figure of the devil stands on top; legs crossed, cell phone in hand, selfie-mode activated.
-The text underneath reads: "Bottoms Up and the Devil Laughs."
 This NYT Bestseller by Kerry Howley isn't about the Devil or the evil of selfies — well, at least not inherently.
-Rather, it is a book about the complexities of mental gymnastics, and the dangers of drawing conclusions from the arbit
+Rather, it is a book about the complexities of mental gymnastics, and the dangers of drawing conclusions from the arbitrary arrangement of data, or in other terms, reason.

 Mar 25, 20247 min read